kdroidFilter/TaoKt/README.md

 ## License

 TaoKt is distributed under the Apache License 2.0.
-See `third_party/tao/LICENSE` for upstream Tao licensing details.